A Video Board to Spark Hoopla

 “We had a phenomenal team the years that I was there,” reflected Mike Stewart ’91.
 “It’s great when people rally around these things.”

 Now with Head Coach Joe Pasternack in charge, Mike is once again wrapped in Gaucho fervor.
-He and his wife, Melissa, have decided to fund and name the Thunderdome’s video board, which will feature elements like pregame introductions and instant replays.
+He has decided to fund and name the Thunderdome’s video board, which will feature elements like pregame introductions and instant replays.
 The 54-foot display is expected to revolutionize the game time atmosphere.

 “This will really increase the fan experience,” said Coach Pasternack.
 “It’s going to benefit not just basketball and volleyball, but the student body that uses the Thunderdome for recreational sports and concerts.”